 Lower Fitzroy River Infrastructure Project

-Building Queensland is leading the development of a Business Case for the Lower Fitzroy River Infrastructure Project in partnership with the joint proponents, SunWater and the Gladstone Area Water Board.
+Building Queensland completed the detailed business case for the Lower Fitzroy River Infrastructure Project in partnership with the joint proponents, SunWater and the Gladstone Area Water Board, in late 2017.

 The detailed business case investigated the construction of a new weir at Rookwood capable of supplying 76,000 ML per annum of high priority water for customers.
 Other infrastructure components associated with the project include upgrades to and construction of roads and bridges and associated infrastructure.